misyltoad/website/README.md

-# Readme for the website
+# Readme fo' tha joint

-This is the readme, we need things for "you" to "read" "this" thus making this a "readme"
+This is tha readme, we need thangs fo' "you" ta "read" "this" thus makin dis a "readme"